tektoncd/community/teps/0021-results-api.md

 -->

 Our goal is to make results have minimal impact on core Pipeline execution.
-By running a separate controller, while this does add some more overhead, this enables users to have optional installations of result uploading.
-Since these results are intended for long term storage, our expection is that results will be eventually consistent with the Pipeline data plane.
+By running a separate controller, while this does add some more overhead (i.e. at minimum we would need to run another pod per cluster to watch TaskRuns and update results), this enables users to have optional installations of result uploading.
+Since these results are intended for long term storage, our expectation is that results will be eventually consistent with the Pipeline data plane.
 For users that require the most up to date state of a Task/PipelineRun, the Pipeline API will remain to serve those users.

 ## Design Details